Module 2

 House rules and contract

-DCRs have a few and simple rules:
+operate under a few simple rules:

-• You must be over 18 years of age.
+• Users must be 18 years of age or older.

-• Violence and threats are not permitted.
+• Violence and threats are strictly prohibited.

-• Drug trafficking is not permitted.
+• Drug trafficking is not permitted on the premises.

 House rules